Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Spin parameters of pulsar subsets

 Firstly, Figure \ref{fig:sequence-versus-spinparams} presents the evolution of spin parameters $P$, $\dot{E}$ and $B$ as a function of the pulsar order within the longest sequence discussed in Section \ref{subsec:multifreq_longest}.
 There is a general trend for pulsars period varying from slow pulsars in branch 3 (left to the root PSR J0614+2229) towards faster pulsars in branch 4.
 Similarly, there appear to be a correlation between $\dot{E}$ and sequence order, while $B$ appears near constant throughout, with the exclusion of the three millisecond pulsars at the right end.
 To evaluate the monotonicity of the relationship between each physical parameter and the sequence index, we indicate the Spearman correlation coefficient $r$ and related $p$-value in each panel.
 We evaluate the correlation for two scenarios: normal pulsars ($P>0.1$\,ms) and for all pulsars in the sequence.
 Results show that these parameters are partially monotonically correlated.

 Secondly, columns (1) and (2) of Figure \ref{fig:sequence-versus-spinparams} present cumulative distributions for $P$, $\dot{P}$, $\dot{E}$, $B$, and Age, where column (1) includes all its pulsars, and (2) includes only pulsars with $P \ge 0.1$\,ms. We perform two sample Kolmogorov-Smirnov (KS) tests between the samples of both branches.
-While distributions in term of $P$, $\dot{P}$, $B$ and age appear as significant when considering all pulsars, having $p$-values of the order less or equal to 0.01, only a marginal difference can be found on the spin period when considering normal pulsars only.
-Finally, column (3) compares two sub-branches of Branch 3: one including primarily single component profiles and the other having more complex profiles.
+While distributions in terms of $P$, $\dot{P}$, $B$, and age appear as significant when considering all pulsars, when $p$-values are approximately less than or equal to 0.01, only a marginal difference can be found in the spin period when considering normal pulsars only.
+Finally, column (3) compares two sub-branches of branch 3: one including primarily single-component profiles and the other having more complex profiles.
 Based on their respective cumulative distributions, these two sub-branches appear to be drawn from the same distribution.